 Tumors rarely occur in the necks of infants, children and adolescents.
 Depending on the type and location of a tumor in the neck, a child might have a lump in the neck or near the collarbone, difficulty breathing or difficulty swallowing.

-- Thyroid tumors - occur in girls more often than boys and in adolescents or young adults age 15 to 19.
+Thyroid tumors occur in girls more often than boys and in adolescents or young adults age 15 to 19.

-- Nasopharyngeal cancer -occurs in the nasal cavity and throat, usually after age 10 and can cause painless masses in a child’s neck
+Nasopharyngeal cancer occurs in the nasal cavity and throat, usually after age 10 and can cause painless masses in a child’s neck.

-- Midline tract cancer - can form in the thymus
+Midline tract cancer can form in the thymus.

-- Adrenal tumors - usually are benign, but can cause the gland to produce excess levels of hormones
+Adrenal tumors usually are benign, but can cause the gland to produce excess levels of hormones.

-- Cancers of the oral cavity and salivary gland - occur near the neck, at the base of the throat
+Cancers of the oral cavity and salivary gland occur near the neck, at the base of the throat.

 At Children’s Health, our specialists have experience treating rare childhood cancers.
-Our physicians participate in important clinical trials and our oncology and specialty departments are among the 10 consistently ranked as top pediatric programs in the country by U.S. News & World Report.
+Our physicians participate in important clinical trials and our oncology and specialty departments are ranked as top pediatric programs in the country by U.S. News & World Report.

 Our mission is to make life better for children.
-We’ll work together with you, our patients and their families to manage rare and complex tumors and assist you with follow-up surveillance and care
+We’ll work together with you, our patients and their families to manage rare and complex tumors and assist you with follow-up surveillance and care.